ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 SETTINGS_ENABLE_WEBTRANSPORT sent by the server has the following possible values:
 * Unsupported ("0") indicates that the server does not support WebTransport over HTTP/3.
-* Supported ("1") indicates that the server supports WebTrasnport over HTTP/3.
+* Supported ("1") indicates that the server supports WebTransport over HTTP/3.
 * Exclusive ("2") indicates that the server expects to handle exactly one request over the connection in question, and that request has to be a WebTransport session.